We provide a range of services in the Audiology Department. Please follow the links for more information.

 The audiologist will ask you questions about your hearing such as when you have difficulties hearing, and for how long you have had problems.
 They will also ask some questions about the health of your ears, such as if you have had infections or perforations, as well as about your general health.
 They will look into your ears using a special torch (an otoscope) to make sure they are healthy.
 The hearing test involves wearing headphones and listening to different sounds.
 Each time you hear a sound, you will be asked to press a button.
 These sounds will vary in loudness.
 The audiologist will find out which sounds you are able to hear, separately for each ear.
 After the test, the audiologist will explain the results.

 This will show if you have a hearing loss, and if so, which pitches of hearing are affected and to what degree.
 If you have a hearing loss, it is very likely that you would benefit from hearing aids.
 If hearing aids are recommended and you would like to try them, a cast of your ears will be taken so individual ear inserts (earmoulds) can be made.
-An appointment will be arranged for you to come back for the hearing aid fitting, typically 3 to 4 weeks later.
+An appointment will be arranged for you to come back for the hearing aid fitting.

 Adult hearing loss support

 A comprehensive hearing aid and support service is provided for adults with a hearing loss.
 Digital behind-the-ear hearing aids are fitted as standard, using specialised systems to ensure the aids are set to the correct levels of an individual's loss.
 Following a hearing aid fitting, patients are able to arrange a follow-up appointment to ensure they are getting maximum benefit from their aids.
 A hearing therapy service provides further support and information for individuals and groups.